duncanbradley/thesis/intro.md

 ## Data Visualisation Types

-Developing data visualisations for any given dataset involves a range of options regarding *which* visualisations to choose.
-There is no one way to present a dataset.
-Even before considering more nuanced designed choices, the format of a visualisation is an important consideration.
-This can also be considered a design choice.
-There is no exhaustive list, but I will outline some common ones here.  -
+There is no *one* way to represent a dataset visually.
+Developing a data visualisation involves making a large number of design choices, which can culminate in vastly different results.
+Chart ‘types’ (e.g., bar chart, pie chart, line chart) offer an easy way to categorise the broad format of a visualisation.
+However, these categorisations do not reflect the way that data visualisations function, both in terms of how they are constructed and how they are interpreted.
+The ‘Grammar of Graphics’ (Wilkinson, 1999) offers an alternative approach.
+This a system for formally defining visualisations in terms of their underlying structure.
+As a *grammar*, rather than a taxonomy, it was developed in order to express the *composition* of any data visualisation through six components (Wilkinson, 2005). *Elements* describe both the *aesthetic attributes* which visually encode values (e.g., position, size, hue, transparency), and the *geometries* which represent those values (e.g., point, line). *Coordinate systems* describe the canvas used for representing values.
+For example, Cartestian coordinates use the recognisable vertical and horizontal dimensions associated with bar charts, polar coordinates use the circular mapping associated with pie charts, map projections use a cartographic mapping associated with world maps.
+The other components of the Grammar of Graphics are the *data* used, *variable transformations* (e.g., mean, sum, rank), *scale transformations* (e.g., linear scale, logarithmic scale) and guides (e.g., axes, colour legends).

+This system allows for efficient and consistent characterisation of different visualisation formats.
+For example, bar charts and dot plots both use the same aesthetic attribute (position) to encode values, but differ in their geometry (bar versus dot).

+Specification
+Composition
+Construction

+Bars - for example -
+Dot plot - for example, a time series on
+Pie  - for example, proportion of xxx
+Colour - for example, a choropleth map may show spatial variation.

+The components are combined in a modular manner.
+Flexible - recognising how minor changes don’t need an entire restructuring - e.g. bar chart to line chart. - can describe a wide range
+Reveals the common ground between different types of charts (Wilkinson, 2012)

 This has been influential in the development of Protovis (Stolte et al., 2002), which became Tableau, ggplot2 (Wickham, 2010), D3 (Bostock et al., 2011), Vega-Lite (Satyanarayan et al., 2017).
 Several tools have been influenced by the grammar of graphics and have extended these ideas.

-Wilkinson (1999)
-Major contribution is that statistics could be described through a grammar rather than choosing a named example from a finite list.
-A system for formally defining visualisations Expressing the components of a visualisation Coherently describing the specification behind a visualisation Construction through understanding the different characteristics - in a comprehensive manner - not just encoding types, but coordinate systems, etc.
-Involves a set of components that make up a visualisation Flexible - recognising how minor changes don’t need an entire restructuring - e.g. bar chart to line chart. - can describe a wide range expresses a visualisation as  the correspondence between variables in a dataset and visual properties.
-Modular structure - components are combined Efficiently charaterise visualisations, including historical examples.
-System that can reflect the underlying structure of a visualiastion Not a taxonomy - goes beyond charts to think about ‘graphics’.
-A charting library does not possess the same type of structure.
-Describes the interaction between components
-Reveals the common ground between different types of charts (Wilkinson, 2012) aesthetic features draws upon Bertin’s work (1967) general theory draws upon Bertin’s system (1967) aesthetic features are what transform a set of number into something that can be perceived.
-Six components:
-The most obvious one is aesthetic attributes (e.g., size, shape, hue, transparency), but also involves guides (e.g., legends and axes), coordinate system (polar vs. cartesian), and transformations which are performed on the variables themselves (e.g. ranking) or on scales (e.g. logarithm).

-Bars - for example -
-Line - for example, a time series on
-Pie  - for example, proportion of xxx
-Colour - for example, a choropleth map may show spatial variation. how can I introduce this - encodings?

 ## Defaults